CodeSpotlight/.github/README.md

 - Follow the contributing guidelines in the [**CONTRIBUTING.md**](https://github.com/TechShowcase/womenintech/blob/main/CONTRIBUTING.md) of the Women In Tech repository.

-## Built With Analog - Submitting a Project

-To submit a project featuring Analog:

-### Submitting via Pull Request (PR)

-- Follow the contributing guidelines in the [**CONTRIBUTING.md**](https://github.com/TechShowcase/builtwithanalog/blob/main/CONTRIBUTING.md) of the Built With Analog repository.

 ---

 Thank you for visiting TechShowcase!
 We hope you find these projects inspiring and useful.